midhunhk/lib-aeapps/README.md

 Naming
 ======
-The name ae represents **Artistik Expressionz**.
-My apps follow the package structure "com.ae.apps.[appname]".
+The library name represents **Artistik Expressionz** since all my apps follow the package structure "com.ae.apps.[appname]".
+It is short and all my design works come under same name.

 The library [codenames](https://github.com/midhunhk/ae-apps-library/wiki/Codenames) are based on fruits.
 The latest release code name is **Damson**.